rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### 11/27/2018
+Using `nohup` didn't work, or something else happened, but the cart files did not download.
+Disappointingly.
+I'm going to try again, but this time with `screen`.
+I'm going to use `./prefetch -X 50000000000 /scratch/groups/rmccoy22/sratools/cart_prj19186_201811221749.krt > /scratch/groups/rmccoy22/logs/SRA_DL.out`, with the output redirected to a `logs` folder so that the download progress can be monitored by `tail -f`.
+Just to clarify, I am using the dtn node.

 ### 11/26/2018
 The more things change, the more they stay the same.
 We are meeting with the director of MARCC on Wednesday to discuss our options when dealing with big ol' datasets.
 Looks like using `~/scratch` is a no-go, but `~/work` apparently has up to 50TB of space AND is a scratch partition, so that's what we're going to use.
 We're still waiting to meet with the dude on Wednesday but in the meantime, I'm going to play around with a small subset of the total data to see what's what.
 I already made some progress last week; I came up with a little ditty like this: `for f in $PWD/*.sra; do ./sam-dump $f | samtools view -bS > $f.bam; done`.
 However, this one-off command doesn't utilize parallelization, so Rajiv recommended something that makes use of SLURM's capabilities:
 ```#!/bin/bash